AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/implement-product-page-data-layer.md

 };
 ```

-When this function is called, it will first check to see whether a cart already exists for a user.
+When this function is called, it first checks to see whether a cart already exists for a user.
 Typically, this would be done by checking whether a particular cookie or variable exists.
 If the cart does not exist, you'll push a `cartOpened` event into the data layer.
 Subsequently, you'll push a `productAddedToCart` event into the data layer.
 The product information already exists in the data layer, so you don't need to add it again.

 Add an `onclick` attribute to the [!UICONTROL Add to cart] button that calls your new `onAddToCartClick` function.